vinhgithub83/DataProVe/README.md

 The tool is available in two formats, .exe and .pyc.
 You just need to download and double click on them to run the program.

-The user manual version 1.0 is for the DataProVe-v0.9.
+The user manual v1.0 is for the DataProVe-v0.9.

-The template policy (.pol) and architecture (.arch) files can be found in the zip called "template files used in the manual", just open them in the app and try.
+The template policy (.pol) and architecture (.arch) files can be found in the zip called "Template files used in the manual", just open them in the app and try.